 Once the network is approved, SEPTA will launch a comprehensive communications and engagement campaign to educate riders about bus route changes.
 Portions of the new network will launch in summer 2025 and will continue through fall 2025.

-The proposed bus network changes can be found here.
+The proposed bus network changes can be found on the SEPTA Bus Revolution website.

 For more information about SEPTA, visit SEPTA.org follow @SEPTA, or download the official SEPTA app.